Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: Abstract

 In this paper, we study the global K\"ahler-Ricci flow on a complete non-compact K\"ahler manifold.
 We prove the following result.
 Assume that $(M,g_0)$ is a complete non-compact K\"ahler manifold such that there is a potential function $f$ of the Ricci tensor, i.e.,

-Assume that the quantity $|f|_{C^0}+|\nabla_{g_0}f|_{C^0}$ is finite and the L2 Sobolev inequality holds true on $(M,g_0)$.
+Assume that the quantity $|f|_{C^0}+|\nabla_{g_0}f|_{C^0}$ is finite and the $L^2$ Sobolev inequality holds true on $(M,g_0)$.
 Then the Kahler-Ricci flow with the initial metric $g_0$ either blows up at finite time or infinite time to Ricci flat metric or exists globally with Ricci-flat limit at infinite time.
-A related is also discussed.
+Related results are also discussed.